ncatlab/nlab-content/pages/0/5/7/0/10750/content.md

 The [[pushout-product axiom]] in def. \ref{MonoidalModelCategory} implies that for $X$ a cofibrant object, then the functor $X \otimes (-)$ preserves cofibrations and acyclic cofibrations.

 In particular if the [[tensor unit]] $1$ happens to be cofibrant, then the unit axiom in def. \ref{MonoidalModelCategory} is implied by the pushout-product axiom.
+Since this is the case in our examples of interest, we will focus on this case for simplicity.

 =--